 One of the many uses of this module is to digitally emulate some aspects of a field flattener for those who are imaging without a physical field flattener.

 While imaging with a hardware solution to this type of aberration is always preferable, the Lens module can achieve some very good results in cases where the distortion can be well modeled.

 The Life module brings back 'life' into an image by remodelling uniform light diffraction, helping larger scale structures such as nebulae and galaxies stand out and (re)take center stage.

-Throughout the various processing stages, light diffraction (a subtle 'glow' of very bright objects due to lens or mirror diffraction) may be distorted and suppressed through the various ways dynamic range is manipulated, sometimes leaving an image 'flat' and 'lifeless'.
-The Life module attempts to restore light diffraction uniformly throughout a processed image, imparting a natural sense of depth and ambiance to an image that was otherwise lost.
-In many ways it's the anti-HDR module.
+Throughout the various processing stages, light diffraction (a subtle 'glow' of very bright objects due to lens or mirror diffraction) tends to be distorted and suppressed through the various ways dynamic range is manipulated.
+This can sometimes leave an image 'flat' and 'lifeless'.
+The Life module attempts to restore the effects of uniform light diffraction by an optical system, throughout a processed image.
+It does so by means of modelling an Airy disk pattern and re-calculating what the image would look like if it were diffracted by this pattern.
+The resulting model is then used to modulate or enhance the source image in various ways.
+The resulting output image tends to have a re-established natural sense of depth and ambiance, with better visible super structures.

 The Magic module allows you to modify the appearance of stars in your image.
 It allows you to shrink stars, tighten stars and better color stars.

 The Repair module attempts to detect and automatically repair stars that have been affected by optical or guiding aberrations.

 Repair is useful to correct the appearance of stars which have been adversely affected by guiding errors, incorrect polar alignment, coma, collimation issues or mirror defects such as astigmatism.